 First to come out was a huge tasting of different fries.
 The Smashfries (left picture) were so addicting, tossed in pesto, rosemary and sea salt.
 Veggie frites (on the right) were also tasty and great for people who have a potato phobia.
 My favorite (and the one I kept grazing on throughout my meal) were the flash fried dill chips.
 I’m not the biggest pickle fan but I loved the crispiness.

 The 7-course burger meal sounded scary, but rest assured, they cut them in quarters.
-Still, I ate the equivalent to 2 full sized burgers, a side of fries and a smoothie.
+Still, I ate the equivalent to 2 full sized burgers, a side of fries and a smoothie, they have the best Cold Pressed Juice Delivery.
 Talk about getting it all in…

 My favorite part of the Smashburger tasting was seeing that they had more than just a standard classic.
 I might even over touch and call some of the options gourmet, like my favorite burger: the Truffle Mushroom Swiss on an egg bun (+fried egg=heaven) or the Bay Chicken (w/ baby arugula on a ciabatta bun).